 Sydney Airport’s Master Plan 2039 sets out the longer term priorities for the airport, with a clear focus on the environment, sustainability and climate change.

 Sydney Airport is committed to continually improving its environmental performance.
 We recognise the need to manage the airport site in an environmentally sustainable manner for the benefit of people in Sydney, NSW and Australia.
 This responsibility extends to all our staff, airport tenants and other stakeholders.

 Our five-year strategy for environmental management at Sydney Airport is set out in our Airport Environment Strategy (AES).
 The delivery of this strategy is underpinned by our Environmental Management System (EMS).

 The Safety, Security and Sustainability (SSS) Committee assists the Board in fulfilling its environmental responsibilities.
 The SSS Committee Charter sets out its objectives and functions.

-The General Manager, Safety, Sustainability and Environment has organisational responsibility for environmental management.
+The Deputy Chief Financial Officer has organisational responsibility for environmental management.